PSM-support/Instruction-manual/README.md

 PSM Upgrade Guide

 # "Over temp. warning" [explanation]
-The "Over temp. warning" as stated in 7.1 "Meaning of cabinet LED" refers to that the cell temperature is outside of the norminal range of 3 - 45 degree C during charging.
+The "Over temp. warning" as stated in 7.1 "Meaning of cabinet LED" refers to that the cell temperature (T) is outside of the norminal range of 3 - 45 degree C during charging.
-Conditions for warning status (flashing LED on the front panel) releases:
+Conditions for warning status (flashing LED on the front panel) release:
-1. if too cold: "T < 3 degC" to "T > 5 degC"
+1. Ambient temp is too low: "T < 3 degC" to "T > 5 degC"
-2. if too warm: "T > 50 degC" to "T < 45 degC"
+2. Ambient temp is too high: "T > 50 degC" to "T < 45 degC"